 James: In the case of IoT, organizations need to maintain a trust association with the edge/device and the process must be managed without human intervention.
 If this trust is compromised, it provides adversaries with essentially a cyberweapon with huge breadth, high success, and immensely damaging impact.
 This Development Fund project seeks to close these gaps by integrating and using Venafi Next-Gen Code Signing throughout the secure update lifecycle.
 Being accepted into the Development Fund is a huge success for the Device Authority team, and we are excited to bring this critical technology integration to market.

 Device Authority’s integration is targeted to be complete in early 2020.
 Visit Device Authority on the Venafi Marketplace for more information.
-And stay tuned for future interviews with Machine Identity Protection Development Fund recipients.
+And stay tuned for future interviews with Machine Identity Management Development Fund recipients.